ABOUT US

 - Democracy: EDDA recognises elections as a fundamental aspect of democracy.
 We aim to increase young people’s knowledge, interest and participation in democratic processes, through international election monitoring and local events.

-- Monitoring: EDDA’s main tool for democracy promotion is election monitoring.
+- Election Observation: EDDA’s main tool for democracy promotion is election monitoring.
 Through such work, EDDA contributes to international efforts of encouraging free and fair elections, as well as making election observation accessible to young people on a voluntary basis.

 - Education: EDDA gives its participants a unique opportunity to take part in practical, real-world democracy education.
 Through election-day monitoring, meetings with local, national and international actors and organisations, and cultural exchange, participants gain valuable and outstanding insights and experiences with democracy, elections and civil society, customarily in Eastern Europe and the Caucasus.